-Phase 2 of the Navan Railway line project involves the extension of the Dunboyne (M3) commuter rail project from Pace onwards to the north side of Navan.
+Iarnród Éireann is currently examining route options for Phase 2 of the Navan Railway line project.
+The project involves the extension of the Dunboyne (M3) commuter rail project from Pace onwards to the north side of Navan.
 This will involve the provision of approximately 34km of double track, including other infrastructure such as signalling and bridge works.
 Four Stations are proposed as part of the project at Dunshaughlin, Kilmessan, Navan Town Centre, and a terminus station at the north edge of Navan.
-The preparation of the Railway Order application for Phase II of the Navan Rail project was substantially completed including the preparation of the Environmental Impact Statement and Natura 2000 Appropriate Assessment.
-Extensive consultations had taken place over the previous 2 years with officials of Meath County Council including the preparatory work for a variation to the Navan Development Plan 2009-2015 and amendment to the Dunshaughlin Local Area Plan 2009 - 2015 to facilitate the detailed design of the route.
-The project, along with other rail projects in the Greater Dublin Area, has been deferred for consideration until 2015 (Infrastructure and Capital Investment Programme 2012-2016: Medium Term Exchequer Framework').
+Two route options were placed on display by Iarnród Eireann in January 2009 for members of the public to consider and provide feedback as to their preferred route alignment.
+The two options included an alignment largely in keeping with the historic Navan rail alignment, with minor alterations, and a second alignment which would be altered to run closer to Dunshaughlin.